Anu-P-V1/NLP-Question-Answering---main/README.md

-Question Answering (QA) system is powered by the BERT (Bidirectional Encoder Representations from Transformers) model.
+The project implements a Question Answering (QA) system powered by the BERT (Bidirectional Encoder Representations from Transformers) model.
 It takes a context passage and a user’s question as input, and returns the most relevant answer span predicted from the passage.